Schloss vor Husum: Ducal Renaissance

-Husum Castle features one of the first symmetrical structures in the duchies.
+The palace features one of the first symmetrical structures in the duchies.
 This architectural design was an innovation in the history of the region and was not found in the previous building in Reinbek.
 The symmetrical layout was partially lost through the renovations carried out under Duchess Augusta, who had the lower wings constructed.
-The castle complex before the rebuilding in the middle of the 18th century is thus the result of a building process comprising several phases.
+The palace complex before the rebuilding in the middle of the 18th century is thus the result of a building process comprising several phases.

-When Husum Castle was completed in the 16th century, the shorter side wings were originally one floor higher than the long central building.
+When the palace was completed in the 16th century, the shorter side wings were originally one floor higher than the long central building.
 The gables of these wings were embellished with ornate and decorative sweeping tail work, similar to what can still be seen on the gatehouse.
-Due to the higher side wings and a taller roof structure, the castle had different proportions than it does today.
+Due to the higher side wings and a taller roof structure, the palace had different proportions than it does today.
 Two slender towers with onion-shaped domes were inserted into the angles between the central wing and the shorter side buildings—like a tower found in the southern courtyard corner of Reinbek Castle—and several turrets sat on the high roof ridge.
-The symmetrical division of the building followed a concept: the long central wing originally housed the grand halls of the castle and was accessed through the central staircase tower, while the northern wing served the duchess and the southern wing served the duke.
+The symmetrical division of the building followed a concept: the long central wing originally housed the grand halls of the palace and was accessed through the central staircase tower, while the northern wing served the duchess and the southern wing served the duke.
 Both side wings had their own spiral staircases leading to the residential apartments, located at the corners of the courtyard.
-Until the mid-18th century, it resembled other Nordic Renaissance castles like Rosenborg or Frederiksborg with its multi-towered silhouette.
+Until the mid-18th century, it resembled other Nordic Renaissance residences like Rosenborg or Frederiksborg with its multi-towered silhouette.

 Reduction from 1750

 From 1750 onwards, the castle underwent significant simplification due to various structural damages.
 The renovations completely transformed the grand courtyard façade, which featured two corner towers and a mighty main tower.
 The slender courtyard staircase towers, the no longer necessary outbuildings, and a gatehouse located in front of the courtyard were demolished.
 The roof ridge was lowered, the roof turrets were removed, and the height of the side wings was reduced.
 The stone-framed Renaissance windows were replaced with wooden frames.
 In 1792, the upper floors and the spire of the central tower were removed, and further minor alterations followed under Christian VIII.
 At the same time as the external changes, the old room sequences were modernized in the Baroque style, thus abandoning the ducal division.
 In later years, the salons were gradually transformed into administrative rooms.

-Due to the transformations that were made to Husum Castle over the centuries, the building's former splendor was only imaginable for a period.
-After being a mere torso for almost 200 years, the castle regained some of its former glory through restoration efforts in the second half of the 20th century.
-The visual restoration of the tower helmet in 1980 brought back the appearance of the castle to its state in 1752.
+Due to the transformations that were made to the palace over the centuries, the building's former splendor was only imaginable for a period.
+After being a mere torso for almost 200 years, the palace regained some of its former glory through restoration efforts in the second half of the 20th century.
+The visual restoration of the tower helmet in 1980 brought back the appearance of the palace to its state in 1752.